How African fishermen feel the burn of their own practices – DW – 05/10/2023

 Locals are a part of the problem

-These technique, however, also take a heavy toll on the environment and are therefore against the law.
-Against this backdrop, Bertin's complaints about struggling to secure his livelihood might fall on deaf ears, as he appears to have become part of the problem with such unsafe practices.
+These techniques, however, take a heavy toll on the environment and therefore, are against the law.
+Against this backdrop, Bertin's complaints about struggling to secure his livelihood might fall on deaf ears, as he and other local fishermen appear thus to have become part of the problem with their unsafe and harmful practices.

 "It contributes to the destruction of corals, impacts the ecological balance of life in coral reefs, and upsets the entire food chain," he told DW, adding that even when authorities clamp down on these illegal practices, fishermen continue to find new ways to scrape the bottom of the ocean.

-"They still develop other harmful practices to capture the little that remains," Pelebe explained, stressing that there are several studies underway to determine the exact damage and extent of these techniques being performed for years.
+"They still develop other harmful practices to capture the little that remains," Pelebe explained, stressing that there are several studies underway to determine the exact extent of the damage caused by these techniques over the years.

-The marine scientist said that despite dwindling numbers of fish being enough proof of the disastrous impact of these practices, artisanal fishermen still fail to understand the consequences of their actions, ignoring the regulations that govern their profession.
+The marine scientist said that despite dwindling numbers of fish being enough proof of the disastrous impact of these practices, artisanal fishermen still fail to fully understand the consequences of their actions, ignoring the regulations, which govern their profession.

 But the issue is not one of sustainability alone: According to the United Nations, 2.7 million people — almost 10% of the total population of Ghana — make their living through fishing.
 Furthermore, about 60% of the protein consumed in Ghana is based on fish and seafood.
 With the seabed running dry, food supply issues are also increasingly becoming a corollary of the crisis at sea.